CookingMeister/spring-thyme-weather/README.md

    `cd weather-forecast-app`

-3. Create an `application.properties` file in the `src/main/resources` directory and add your OpenWeatherMap API key:
+3. Edit the `application.properties` file in the `src/main/resources` directory and add your OpenWeatherMap API key:

    `api.key=your_api_key_here`

    You can also specify the URLs for the OpenWeatherMap API endpoints in the `application.properties` file: